Nathan Bedford Forrest Statue

 The Nathan Bedford Forrest Statue was a controversial 25 ft equestrian statue of Confederate Lt.
-General Nathan Bedford Forrest publicly displayed for 23 years (1998–2021) along an interstate highway near Nashville, Tennessee.
-The controversial work was located on a narrow strip of private land in Nashville's Crieve Hall area and was visible from the city's Interstate 65 at 701D Hogan Road.
+General Nathan Bedford Forrest publicly displayed for 23 years (1998–2021) along Interstate 65 in Nashville, Tennessee.
+The controversial work was located on a narrow strip of private land in Nashville's Crieve Hall area and was prominently visible from I-65 at 701D Hogan Road.
 It was displayed alongside 13 flags representing the Confederacy and various Southern states.
-The work, by amateur sculptor Jack Kershaw, was widely mocked by national media for its crude craftsmanship and attracted decades of controversy and repeated vandalism before its removal on December 7, 2021.
+The work, by amateur sculptor Jack Kershaw, was widely mocked by national media for its crude craftsmanship and attracted decades of controversy and repeated vandalism before being removed on December 7, 2021.
 Critics said the work's distorted facial features bore little resemblance to Forrest himself.
 The depiction showed Forrest mounted on a rearing horse holding a sword aloft in his right hand and a pistol in his left.

 The statue's owner, Nashville businessman William C. “Bill” Dorris, died in November 2020, bequeathing the statue to the Battle of Nashville Trust (BONT), a non-profit historical organization dedicated to preserving Battle of Nashville battlefield.
 In 2021, the Trust announced the statue was disassembled and removed from the site with no plans for its reinstallation.
 The Confederate flags, commonly referred to as the "Stars and Bars", remained until 2024, at which time they were replaced with current state flags representing both Union and Confederate states that participated in the 1864 Battle of Nashville.

 Design and construction

-The monument was designed by Jack Kershaw, a Vanderbilt University alumnus, co-founder of the League of the South (a white nationalist and white supremacist organization).
+The monument was designed by Jack Kershaw, a Vanderbilt University alumnus and co-founder of the League of the South (a white nationalist and white supremacist organization).
 Kershaw was a member of The General Joseph E. Johnston Camp 28 Sons of Confederate Veterans, and a former attorney who represented convicted assassin James Earl Ray.
 Kershaw defended the statue against criticism famously stating, "Somebody needs to say a good word for slavery."

-Bill Dorris, friend of Kershaw and owner of the statue, told NPR in 2011, describing Kershaw: "As an artist, mediocre.
+Bill Dorris, a friend of Kershaw and owner of the statue, told NPR in 2011, describing Kershaw: "As an artist, mediocre.
 As a thinker, he was way ahead of a lot of people in his time."
 He also described Kershaw's process of sculpting: "Jack got some materials that I use to make bathtubs with.
 And he started with a butcher knife.
 That's the end result that you see out there right now."
 Kershaw told an interviewer that he envisioned the figure of Forrest as "crying 'Follow me!'"

 The character representing Forrest on the molded polyurethane sculpture was displayed on a rearing horse while pointing a pistol in his left hand in a direction behind him, and a sword held aloft in the right hand.
 The horse section of the statue was covered in gold leaf, while the section of the statue representing Forrest is covered in silver leaf.
 The statue itself was 25 ft tall.